River City Dulcimers

 If you know of an event that should be listed, please Contact Dusty.

-RIVER CITY DULCIMERS: RCD meets the fourth Saturday of every month from 12:30 to 4:00 at The Strum Shop in Roseville.
+RIVER CITY DULCIMERS: RCD is currently meeting both in person and online.
+Our in-person meetings will be the third Saturday of every month from 1:00 to 3:00 PST at The Strum Shop in Roseville.
+Please note that there will be NO IN-PERSON RCD GATHERING IN AUGUST since Dusty will be teaching workshops at the Redwood Dulcimer Day.
+The next in-person gathering will be September 17, 2022.
 All are welcome, even if you've never played an instrument before!
-(Contact me beforehand for a loaner instrument.)
-A public parking garage with over 300 free spaces has opened up just behind the Strum Shop and can be accessed from either Vernon Street or Oak Street.
+(Contact me beforehand for a loaner instrument.).
 Our gatherings are divided into three parts: a free beginner workshop, group play of our common songs found on the RCD Song List page, and a song circle where we take turns playing a song solo, calling out a tune for group play, or simply listening to others.
-And, of course, we'll end with friendly chatter and finger food.
-Because our regular meeting time falls so close to Thanksgiving and Christmas, we will not hold regular gatherings in November and December..
-Our next regular meeting will be Saturday, January 26 from 12:30 to 4:00 at the Strum Shop.
+Our online River City Dulcimers Virtual Picking Porch in Zoom will continue the fourth Saturday of every month from 11:00 to 12:30 PST.
+You are invited, so please Contact Dusty to find out more.
+The next online Virtual Picking Porch will be August 27, 2022.

 Play Music on the Porch Day is always the last Saturday in August and challenges us to strengthen communities through shared music.
 All you have to do participate is play music.
 Play by yourself or gather the neighbors, but play in public.
 And if you wish, record yourself playing and post the recording on social media with the hashtag #playmusicontheporchday.
 Our regular RCD monthly gathering will usually fall on this day, so we should make an effort to play outside and share the joy of music with our neighbors.